Skip to product information

 Magritte's titles are often given not to explain the image, but to challenge the viewer's interpretation.

-Here, the word "Schoolmaster" evokes associations with:
+Here, the word "Schoolmaster" evokes:

-• knowledge
+• Knowledge

-• reason
+• Reason

-• order
+• Order

-• teaching
+• Teaching

 However, the figure in the painting, far from teaching anything, merely gazes quietly at the world.

-Through this discrepancy, the title can paradoxically be seen to suggest
+Through this discrepancy, the title paradoxically suggests:

-a teacher, who is supposed to be a "giver of knowledge," stands helpless before an inexplicable world.
+The teacher, who is supposed to be "a giver of knowledge,"

 View full details